Kulicke and Soffa Industries, Inc. (KLIC) CEO Fusen Chen on Q2 2020 Results - Earnings Call Transcript

 I will provide a brief update for each of this new system.
 Katalyst, our High Accuracy Flip Chip tool, continues to be in several payroll evaluations, which are progressing according to plan.
 We have attained the first Katalyst PO and acceptance from our OSAT in April, supporting high-volume logic application.

-This first market acceptance of Katalyst highlights our ability to rapidly develop a competitive free chip solution and expand our market reach further into leading-edge logic market, a market where the wire bonding was historically less dominated.
+This first market acceptance of Katalyst highlights our ability to rapidly develop a competitive flip-chip solution and expand our market reach further into leading-edge logic market, a market where the wire bonding was historically less dominated.
 We are currently building multiple Katalyst tool to be shipped over the coming quarters.
-APAMA, our thermal compression system, is qualified for production for several high-end mobile chipset at a major OSAT, and that we are also actively working towards several additional qualifications supporting new feature in mobile sensor applications.
+APAMA, our Thermo-compression system, is qualified for production for several high-end mobile chipset at a major OSAT, and that we are also actively working towards several additional qualifications supporting new feature in mobile sensor applications.

 Our progress and expectation on PIXALUX, our advanced mini and micro LED system, remain consistent and optimistic.
 We expect higher volume production to begin in the June quarter and the majority of the calendar year sales to ship in the September and the December quarters.
 We anticipate consistent demand for PIXALUX through fiscal year 2021, largely driven by backlighting application in the display market.